klaudiosinani/hyper-pokemon/readme.md

 Go to your `~/.hyper.js` and add the `pokemon` and `pokemonSyntax` options below the `colors` object, and define your theme of choice!

-Here is a quick example, where we choose the `pikachu` theme!
+Here is a quick example, where we choose the `gengar` theme, with a `unibody` color for the window header & dark terminal tabs! 👻

 ```js
 config: {